 National Occupation Classification (NOC) Codes

-Jobs in which workers from overseas have experience are grouped in different categories based on the type of duties and responsibilities.
+The National Occupation Classification is a Canadian job classification system in which workers from overseas with job experience are grouped in different categories based on the type of duties and responsibilities.
 The main intermediate skilled group is:

-NOC C: intermediate jobs that usually call for high school and/or job-specific training, such as industrial butchers, truck drivers, nurse aide
+NOC C: intermediate jobs that usually call for high school and/or job-specific training, such as industrial butchers, truck drivers, nursing aides etc.

 Designated employers have permission from the Government of Canada to sponsor you for permanent residency.
 See the table below for a complete list of designated job providers in the four Atlantic provinces: